 The visual kei bands first appeared in the 1980s, and the name “visual” came from X Japan’s album.
 Visual kei fashion then experienced a big bang during the 1990s; however, the booming success lasted for 4 years.
 There was a major decline in visual kei bands in the early 2000s, as they started to gain public attention, but the novelty soon worn off.

 If the gyaru fashion and lolita fashion are rebellious moves by the Japanese girls, visual kei bands will move for the boys.
 Not gonna lie; my boyfriend is a big fan of Versailles’s guitarist.
-He used to copy their clothing style and haircuts but unfortunately, he had a little budget to support his fashion when he was still in high school.
+He used to copy their clothing style and haircuts but, unfortunately, he had little budget to support his fashion when he was still in high school.
 But he learned the electric guitar, and guess what, he is actually so good at it!
-Other than their look, the visual kei band fashion makes music speak too.
+Other than their appearance, the visual kei band fashion makes music speak too.
 Heavy metal music is often emotional and is also a good way to express thoughts.

 Making changes to traditional ethnic clothing is definitely a rebel label.
 Compared to the three fashions mentioned above, the street style kimono seems more gentle in breaking the norms.